 Extracted the segment on the book Dirty Reader from the now dormant Stay Down Here series:

 Ardent Press titles restocked at Underworld Amusements Direct, probably for the last time.
-Three of the books arrived with damage that could NOT have happened during shipping, even though the books were shipped poorly packed in boxes that I’m pretty sure they stole out of a grocery store dumpster.
+Three of the books arrived with damage that could NOT have happened during shipping, even though the books were shipped poorly packed in boxes.
 They intentionally packed damaged books and sold them to me as new (no note, no partial refund, nothin’), but I cannot do that to you, so those three copies are marked down for sale.

 Explication, rumination and fulmination from Portland author Trevor Blake.
 Sixteen selections range from a critique of Objectivism to the career of filmmaker Nabil Shaban (focusing on The Skin Horse, a documentary on the sex lives of cripples).
 In addition there is a history and usage of Multiple Names (popular from obscure art movements like Neoism to common folk mythologies), a biographical sketch of Baltimore native and mutant tENTATIVELY, a cONVENIENCE, among other topics.
 Putting the “I” in “history”, the author touches on a cultural history of Egoism, a personal “trajectory”through Anarchism, and his personal shift on 9/11 are also detailed herein.